artambdev/in-the-know/README.md

 ### Pages
 The X pages are:

-- The homepage, where the user is presented with a list of all the website's posts stacked two-by-two and paginated every 8 posts.
+- The homepage, where the user is presented with a list of all the website's posts stacked side-by-side and paginated every 8 posts.
+On mobile posts are shown in a one-post-wide list.
 - The detailed post view, where users can see a post in detail, the post it's replying to, all of its replies, and can create a reply
 - The post creation page where users can write a new post to start a new discussion
 - The post editing page where users can rewrite one of their existing posts to make changes